Seasonal Poisoning Hazards: Spring

 - Always store products in original containers.

 Spring weather brings picnics and barbecues, which require proper food storage and handling.
-When bacteria contaminates food, food poisoning can occur.
+When bacteria, parasites or viruses contaminate food, food poisoning can occur.

 - Food poisoning symptoms include vomiting and/or diarrhea.
 These usually occur 1-12 hours after eating.